Critical symplectic connections on surfaces: Introduction and summary of results

 \section{Introduction and summary of results}

 A torsion-free affine connection on a $2n$-dimensional symplectic manifold $(M, \Om)$ is \textit{symplectic} if $\nabla_{i}\Om_{jk} = 0$ (in this article a symplectic connection is always torsion-free).
-The space $\symcon(M, \Om)$ of symplectic connections on $(M, \Om)$ is itself a symplectic affine space, and in \cite{Cahen-Gutt} (see also \cite{Bieliavsky-Cahen-Gutt-Rawnsley-Schwachhofer} or \cite{Gutt-remarks}), M. Cahen and S. Gutt showed that the action of the group $\Ham(M, \Om)$ of Hamiltonian diffeomorphisms on $\symcon(M, \Om)$ is Hamiltonian, with moment map $\nabla \to \K(\nabla) \in \cinf(M)$.
+The space $\symcon(M, \Om)$ of symplectic connections on $(M, \Om)$ is itself a symplectic affine space, and in \cite{Cahen-Gutt} (see also \cite{Bieliavsky-Cahen-Gutt-Rawnsley-Schwachhofer} or \cite{Gutt-remarks}), M. Cahen and S. Gutt showed that the action of the group $\Ham(M, \Om)$ of Hamiltonian diffeomorphisms on $\symcon(M, \Om)$ is Hamiltonian, with moment map $\nabla \to \K(\nabla) \in \cinf(M)$ (see\eqref{kdefined0} for its definition).

 This recalls the Hamiltonian action of $\Ham(M, \Om)$ on the space $\acom(M, \Om)$ of almost complex structures compatible with $\Om$, that plays an important role in the study of extremal and constant scalar curvature Kähler metrics.
 This analogy suggests studying the moment constant and critical symplectic connections, where a symplectic connection $\nabla \in \symcon(M, \Om)$ is \textit{critical} if it is critical with respect to arbitrary compactly supported variations for the $L^{2}$-norm